 Developing Reading and Writing Skills

 The idea of a book club emerged as a way to help these students engage in meaningful reading experiences throughout the year.
-We chose Tuck Para Siempre (Tuck Everlasting) by Natalie Babbitt as the first text to be discussed.
+In the first year (2014) we chose Tuck Para Siempre (Tuck Everlasting) by Natalie Babbitt as the text to be discussed.
 Tanya scoured the internet looking for gently used copies of the Spanish version because by early February over fifty students had pre-enrolled in the club.
 Tanya was then able to go down to the DR during February vacation to help launch the program.
-Since then the club has met two times and is being led by Maria Victoria Carreño, a Dominican born educator and writer who graduated from Queens College and has since returned to the DR to live.
-Currently we are in the process of choosing future texts for the Club.
+The club was lead by Maria Victoria Carreño, a Dominican born educator and writer who graduated from Queens College and has since returned to the DR to live.
+Since then the club has flourished.